DinoChiesa/Apigee-Java-TOTP/README.md

 One-time Password (TOTP), as described in [IETF RFC 6238](https://tools.ietf.org/html/rfc6238).

 This callout produces the TOTP.
-It relies on [a TOTP library from warren strange](https://github.com/wstrange/GoogleAuth/), implemented based on code from the Google Authenticator app.
+It relies on [a TOTP library from jchambers](https://github.com/jchambers/java-otp/).

 API Proxies can require users to generate and send a TOTP with a request.
 This callout can generate the TOTP.
 Then the proxy logic should verify that the